 16. Skip the all-inclusive for your next vacation and go green.
 The La Leona Ecolodge in Costa Rica is a vacation destination for nature lovers.

 17. Go glamping in the desert.
 The all-inclusive Longitude 131 Resort in the Outback desert of Central Australia offers 15 luxury tents, a pool, and your own private view of Uluru (Ayer’s Rock).

 18. Spend the night in a tree.
 The Out ‘N’ About Treehouse Treesort in Takilma, Oregon offers over ten types of treehouse accommodations, zip lines and more, open year-round.

-19. Go high end and take a glamping vacation in a five star resort.
-The Clayoquot Wilderness Resort off the West Coast of British Columbia, Canada is a celebrity favourite (Scarlett Johansson and Ryan Reynolds got married there).
+19. Go high end and take a glamping vacation in a five-star resort.
+The Clayoquot Wilderness Resort off the West Coast of British Columbia, Canada is a celebrity favorite (Scarlett Johansson and Ryan Reynolds got married there).
 So is Paw’s Up Resort in Montana.
-Both resorts offer such luxurious amenities that even the most discerning traveller will be impressed.
+Both resorts offer such luxurious amenities that even the most discerning traveler will be impressed.

 20. Retro is the way to go.
 Vintage Airstream trailers offer a kitschy Americana appeal.
 You can rent them in the foothills of the Pyrenees Mountains in France or at Shady Dell in Bisbee, Arizona.